RePAIRProject/gnn_segmentation/README.md

 We take inspiration from the paper *Reassembling fractured objects by geometric matching*, Huang et al. Siggraph 2006 and use the Eq (5) of that paper to compute surface roughness, then we can classify the points as belonging to intact or broken surface based on that value.

 The code is in `node_classification_geometric.py`.
+Please note that the labels were done by hand and 'seen' for the training, but they do not necessarily respect the geometrical classification we are doing here, so there is a slight bias in favour of the neural network when evaluating using these labels.
-Even such simple metrics yield okay results, giving us a hint about the difficulty of the task in general:
+However, even such simple metrics yield okay results, giving us a hint about the difficulty of the task in general (this may change when we move to multi-label classification, even distinguishing bottom to top may be harder for the geometrical approach):

 | Fragment | Accuracy | Acc.
 Intact | Acc.
 Broken |
 |:--------:|:--------:|:-----------:|:-----------:|